These are short definitions for terms used across gout.care.

 Complement

 A fast immune-alert system in the blood and tissues.
+It helps the body notice danger and call immune cells to the area.

 Why it matters: in gout, complement can add fuel to the immune response around urate crystals.
 Crystals are not the whole flare.
 Immune amplification helps explain why a quiet joint can become explosively painful.